-All content on this site is the property of Genius Tuition (this includes our source code, design, graphics, member profiles and text).
-It is copyright 2018 and must not be reproduced without prior permission from Genius Tuition.
+All content on this site is the property of Genius Tuition Services Ltd (this includes our source code, design, graphics, member profiles and text).
+Genius Tuition Services Ltd owns unregistered rights to the trademark and so it must not be reproduced without prior permission from Genius Tuition.
 If you want to use a brief quote from this site you must indicate, and link to, the original source at the Genius Tuition website where it was found.
 You must not steal, use or distribute content from this site to use in any other website or elsewhere.
 We regularly search for such infringing websites that copy material and call it their own and will take action against such websites.

 Users are forbidden to reproduce, resell, republish, or redistribute any materials from Genius Tuition in either a machine-readable form or any other form without our permission.
 If you are unsure about these conditions and think you may be violating them please contact us, and we'll give you advice on what to do.
 Failing to do this when you are violating these conditions can result in legal action.

 2. This agreement shall be effective from the date Genius Tuition accepts the Tutor Application Form and shall continue in force until this agreement is terminated by one of the parties under clause 8.

 3. Performance of the Services While registered with Genius Tuition, the tutor shall not provide any tuition or educational services (apart from Tutor Sessions booked through this Website) to any sibling or other relative of a Client or to any person introduced, directly or indirectly, to the Tutor by a Client.

 3.1 The Tutor shall comply with all Genius Tuition Policies and procedures as provided to the Tutor, as updated from time to time.

 3.2 The Tutor agrees that it shall not make any promises or representations to the Customer regarding the Services that have not been pre-approved by Genius Tuition.
 These include, for example, offering reductions in fees for the Services.